History of conservatism in the United States

-The history of conservatism in the United States is different from many other forms of conservatism throughout the Western world.
+Conservatism in the United States is different from other forms of conservatism throughout the Western world.
 In the United States, the two major national political parties, Republicans and Democrats, have both historically supported republicanism and the classical liberal ideals on which the country was founded during the American Revolution and Revolutionary War, including liberty, the pursuit of happiness, rule of law, consent of the governed, fear of corruption, and equal rights before the law.
 Political divisions inside the United States have historically been seen as comparatively minor compared to those in Europe, where the divide between the Left and the Right led to violent political polarization, starting with the French Revolution.

 While European conservatism historically has been supportive or associated with monarchy, an established church, or a hereditary aristocracy, these ideals have never been supported by American conservatives, who historically have opposed utopian ideas of progress.
 As Patrick Allitt, a historian at Emory University, wrote in 2009, the primary difference between conservatives and liberals in the U.S. is not one of policy but of attitude.

 Unlike Canada and the United Kingdom, where national political parties carry the name "Conservative Party", no major U.S. political party is similarly named.
 The Conservative Party of Virginia, founded in 1867, elected members to the U.S. House of Representatives from Maryland and North Carolina.
 Since 1962, there has been a small Conservative Party of New York State.
 Following the American Civil War in the late 1860s, the former Whigs formed a Conservative Party in several Southern states, but they soon merged into state based Democratic parties.